-They are married men that are on the DL and pass HIV to their male/ female partners basically.
-Many of the men hide behind the vow of marriage but still desire men.
-The women know but have grown accustom to the extravagant lifestyle.
+They are married men that pass H.I.V. to their male or female partners.
+Many of the men hide behind the vow of marriage, but still desire men.
+The women know, but have grown accustomed to the extravagant lifestyle.

 When someone is murdered on New Year's Eve, the prime suspect is Valerie Maas, a church-going home-maker whose life unravels when she discovers that her husband of many years has been leading a double life.
 Her strength of character and faith keep her going as the revelation of her husband's betrayal threatens to destroy all that they have known.Written by

 22 of 30 people found this review helpful.